Hydrogen: Dihydrogen

+Covalent bonding of two hydrogen atoms to form a hydrogen molecule, H_{2}.
+In (a) the two nuclei are surrounded by a cloud of two electrons in the bonding orbital that holds the molecule together. (b) shows hydrogen's antibonding orbital, which is higher in energy and is normally not occupied by any electrons.

 Under standard conditions, hydrogen is a gas of diatomic molecules with the formula H2, officially called "dihydrogen", but also called "molecular hydrogen", or simply hydrogen.
 Dihydrogen is a colorless, odorless, flammable gas.

 Combustion

 Combustion of hydrogen with the oxygen in the air.
 When the bottom cap is removed, allowing air to enter, hydrogen in the container rises and burns as it mixes with the air.

 Hydrogen gas is highly flammable, reacting with oxygen in air to produce liquid water:

-The amount of heat released per mole of hydrogen is −286 kilojoules (kJ), or 141.865 megajoules (MJ) for a 1 kilogram mass.
+The amount of heat released per mole of hydrogen is −286 kilojoules (kJ), or 141.9 megajoules (MJ) for a 1 kilogram mass (based on the higher heating value measurement).

 Hydrogen gas forms explosive mixtures with air in concentrations from 4±– % and with chlorine at 5±– %.
 The hydrogen autoignition temperature, the temperature of spontaneous ignition in air, is 500 C. In a high-pressure hydrogen leak, the shock wave from the leak itself can heat air to the autoignition temperature, leading to flaming and possibly explosion.

 Hydrogen flames emit faint blue and ultraviolet light.
 Flame detectors are used to detect hydrogen fires as they are nearly invisible to the naked eye in daylight.